phinaliumz/java-class-generator/README.md

 First, clone this repo or download it as a zip, and move to $HOME/.vscode/extensions

-Then, compile the Typescript with `tsc -p ./` in the extracted folder.
+Then, compile the Typescript with `npm run install` in the extracted folder.

 After that, you might need to restart VS Code, and the commands should be available.